codess-aus/AZ-220/renew.md

 To **reduce the bandwidth your IoT Edge solution uses, the IoT Edge hub optimizes how many actual connections are made to the cloud**.
 IoT Edge hub takes logical connections from clients like modules or downstream devices and combines them for a single physical connection to the cloud.
 The details of this process are transparent to the rest of the solution.
 Clients think they have their own connection to the cloud even though they are all being sent over the same connection.

+The IoT Edge agent is the other module that makes up the Azure IoT Edge runtime.
+It is responsible for instantiating modules, ensuring that they continue to run, and reporting the status of the modules back to IoT Hub.
+This configuration data is written as a property of the IoT Edge agent module twin.

+The IoT Edge security daemon starts the IoT Edge agent on device startup.
+The agent retrieves its module twin from IoT Hub and inspects the deployment manifest.
+The deployment manifest is a JSON file that declares the modules that need to be started.

 ## IoT Edge cloud interface